nghia62000/ai-agent/README.md

 ## Configuration

 Model endpoints are defined in `config/OAI_CONFIG_LIST.json`.
 Edit this file with your local `Ollama` or OpenAI settings before running the program.
+The `llm_client.py` module reads this configuration and uses the `openai` package to send chat requests.

 The `workspace/` directory holds any temporary files created during execution.
 It will be created automatically if missing.